ouioui199/vae-for-sar-anomaly-detection/README.md

 ```

 ## Folder structure
-Once start running the code, the folder will be organized as below.
-After cloning the code, create environments, install dependencies, you can start immediately the training.
+Once start running the code, the project folder will be organized as below.
+After cloning the code, create environments, install dependencies and prepare the data folder, you can start immediately the training.
 No further actions are required.
 All folders will be created automatically.
 ```
 |- images/
 |- scripts/